Tomas-M/mini-commander/README.md

 # mini-commander
-Very simpleified clone of Midnight Commander
+Very simplified clone of Midnight Commander for Linux